jhannah/sandbox/cp/README.md

 ```

 Now we can run `SELECT * FROM user_events` via AWS Athena.
 So we can run our Python
-program and enjoy the new output file it created:
+program and enjoy the new output file it creates:

 ```
 ✗ python3 query.py